Per Vehicle, 2026 Pricing

 Hybrid Accord notes

 The Accord Hybrid uses the same front strut as the gas trim across all generations.
-The rear shock absorber is hybrid-specific to compensate for the battery weight; KYB part 349132 covers the rear hybrid application at about $80 per side, considerably cheaper than the equivalent rear strut on a Camry Hybrid.
+The rear shock absorber is hybrid-specific to compensate for the battery weight and runs about $70 to $100 per side in the aftermarket, considerably cheaper than the equivalent rear strut on a Camry Hybrid.
 Total cost to refresh all four corner dampers on a hybrid Accord runs $520 to $980 installed, which is roughly $200 less than the equivalent four-corner job on a hybrid Camry.

 Labor time and what shops actually charge